T3 Technion Technology Transfer: Entrepreneur in residence program

-Investment opportunities fund

-The Technion has secured an internal US$10 million fund called the Technion Investment Opportunities Fund.
-The fund invests in syndication with other investors and aims to preserve the equity stake in Technion related companies.

 Internal applicable research funds

-One of the biggest challenges in technology transfer is the gap between early research products, and the level of evidence investors need to support further research.
+One challenge in technology transfer is the gap between early research products, and the level of evidence investors need to support further research.
 The Technion's internal applicable research funds are aimed at bridging this gap by taking promising projects beyond the proof of concept stage.

 Awards

 The Technion awards researchers, inventions, developments and publications from its scientists that have a profit potential.
 The goal of the award is to encourage entrepreneurship in research.
 The researchers are rated based on commercial applicability (such as potential market share), and technological maturity.

 The Technion network

 The American Technion Society and global Technion societies have created an international network.
 Many members of Technion Societies are prominent leaders in their respective fields.
 T3 makes every use of this international source of expertise in the service of its on-going commercialization effort.